 In this basketball example, the Lakers are favored by 6.5 points.
 If the Lakers were to win the game by a margin of seven points or more (-6.5), they would win the bet.
-If you place $110 on the Lakers to beat the Cavs, you will profit $100.
-But if you bet $100 on the Cavs and they won by seven points or more, you would win $110 in profit.
+If you place $110 on the Lakers to beat the Cavs at that -6.5 margin, you will profit $100.
+But if you bet $110 on the Cavs and they lost by six points or less, or win the game outright, you would win $100 in profit.

 Point Total (over/under)

 This type of bet refers to the over/under line that the sportsbook sets.
 It’s a prediction of the total number of points that will be scored in a game by both sides, and you can bet on whether you think that total will be over or under the given number.
 For example:

 If you’re confident that the Browns and Bengals will compete in a high-scoring encounter, you can bet that more than 47 points will be scored, or vice versa.
 If the game ends 17-23, a total of 40 points, you will lose if you placed an ‘over’ bet on the game.
 If exactly 47 points were scored, the result would be a ‘push,’ and your stake would be returned.